Token-driven totally asymmetric simple exclusion process: Token-driven TASEP on a ring

 where, as expected, $\varphi^\prime_h=r\varphi^\prime_l$.
 By combining Eqs.~(\ref{eq:rhoL}-\ref{eq:rhoH}), Eqs.~(\ref{eq:phiH}-\ref{eq:phiL}) and Eq.~(\ref{eq:nuHL}), we can obtain the equation for the shock front position $\xi$.

-The shock-front equation is not suitable for analytical treatment, but we can solve it using numerical methods~(Fig.~\ref{fig:periodic_slowsite_densities}).
+The shock-front equation is not suitable for analytical treatment, but we can solve it using numerical methods~(density profiles in Fig.~\ref{fig:periodic_slowsite}b, shock-front prediction in Fig.~\ref{fig:periodic_slowsite_densities}).
 The solutions agree qualitatively with the simulations, especially for $\rho<1/2$.
-Specifically, our approximation correctly predicts the shift of the shock front towards the slow site as token scarcity $\varphi$ increases.
-Additionally, for $r\to1$ the separation between the segments disappears.
+Specifically, our approximation correctly predicts the shift of the shock front towards the slow site as token scarcity $\varphi$ increases as well as the increase in the density of the low-density segment (Fig.~\ref{fig:periodic_slowsite}b).
+The model fails in predicting the exact value of the density in the high-density regime for severe token scarcity~(Fig.~\ref{fig:periodic_slowsite}b).
+We note that for $r\to1$ the separation between the segments disappears~(Fig.~\ref{fig:periodic_slowsite_densities}).
 For the standard TASEP, the shock front exists if $|\rho-1/2|<(1-r)/2(1+r)$ as per Ref.~\cite{janowsky92}.
 This relation does not correctly describe the disappearance of the shock front in our case (see, for instance, Fig.~\ref{fig:periodic_slowsite_densities} where $\rho\approx0.54$ and $r=0.6$).
 The difference arises because the token-dependent current is lower compared to the standard TASEP, which makes the hopping barrier at the slow site less perturbing.
 Our approximation cannot account for the finite sharpness of the transition between low- and high-density segments; this would require an explicit account of correlations, which is beyond the mean-field regime.

 This example demonstrates that the finite token pool acts as an effective coupling medium through which particles across the whole lattice feel each other.
 The kinetics of token-particle (un)binding interacts differentially with the low- and high-density segments, so as to shift the balance which determines the shock front position, in deviation from the standard TASEP.